Affinio/slate/source/index.md

 ```

-This endpoint retrieves basic details about all Reports to which you have access.
+This endpoint retrieves basic details about all reports to which you have access.

 Note: Pagination of results can be done by using the from and size parameters.
 The from parameter defines the offset from the first result you want to fetch.
 The size parameter allows you to configure the maximum amount of campaigns to be returned.
 from defaults to 0, and size defaults to 10.